nostrgamer/Csharp_Nostr_Unity_SDK/README.md

 _nostrManager.OnEventReceived += (ev) => Debug.Log($"Received event: {ev.Content}");
 ```

+## Example Components

+### NostrEventTest

+The package includes a `NostrEventTest` component that demonstrates basic Nostr event creation and posting:

+1. Add the `NostrEventTest` component to a GameObject in your scene
+2. Configure the component in the Inspector:
+   - Enter your private key (supports both hex and nsec formats)
+   - Check "Use Provided Key" to use your key (or leave unchecked to generate a new key)
+   - Set relay URLs to connect to
+   - Adjust other settings as needed
+3. Run the scene to connect to relays and post a test message

+This component is great for testing connectivity and verifying your keys work with Nostr relays.

-## Example Scene
+### Example Scene

-The package includes a basic example scene demonstrating the SDK's functionality:
+The package also includes a basic example scene demonstrating the SDK's functionality:

 1. Open the Package Manager
 2. Find the Nostr Unity SDK